sonic-net/SONiC/doc/pmon/sonic_thermal_control_test_plan.md

 1. Testbed setup.
 2. Copy valid_policy.json to pmon docker and backup the original one.
-3. Restart pmon service to trigger thermal control daemon reload policy configuration file.
+3. Restart thermal control daemon to reload policy configuration file.
 4. Turn off one PSUs.
 5. Wait for at least 65 seconds.
 Verify target speed of all FANs are set to 100% according to valid_policy.json.
 6. Turn on one PSU and turn off the other PSU.